Kinman saves his best for last as Saltdogs avoid sweep against Sioux Falls

 Kyle Kinman always tries to start a game well and save his good pitches for later when in a jam.

-It is a plan that has worked so far on the young season, with the three-year Saltdog not conceding a single run in his first two starts of the season.
+It's a plan that has worked so far on the young season, with the three-year Saltdog not conceding a single run in his first two starts.

 On Sunday, that jam he needed to get out of came in the first inning.
 With runners on first and second with one out, Kinman struck out his next two batters to set the tone for the rest of the game.